zhaaaa7/javascript/ajax/notes.md

 If the value of the expression following the await operator is not a Promise, it's converted to a resolved Promise.

-**If you log the value of fullfiled / rejected Promise: Response object**
+**If you log the value of fullfiled / rejected Promise: you will see the Response object, the resolved Promise value fetch() returns.**

 ```javascript
 // the error is caused by the wrong url key